-Part of our mission at Colorado Mosaic Artists is the artistic and technical education of our membersand the general public.
-In addition to one or two day workshops taught by our own members, we also contract with internationally recognized mosaic artists to teach a two-day workshop in Denver metro area.
+Part of our Colorado Mosaic Artists mission is the artistic and technical education of both members and the general public.
+To that end, we have one or two day workshops taught by our own members.
+We also contract with internationally recognized mosaic artists for two-day workshops in the Denver metro area.
+These "in person" gatherings are quite friendly as we bring spare tesserae and healthy snacks to share with each other!

 with Kathy Thaden